 - 1 or 2 pounds shelled and deveined large shrimp (tails on to be authentic or remove if you don’t want to deal with them).
-Also, fresh is best but as you can see from the pix above, frozen will do too.

 - 5 or 6 garlic cloves, thinly sliced

 - 1/4 teaspoon crushed red pepper

 - 2 tablespoons dry sherry